-Drug Possessors: Any individual who is convicted of any Federal or State offense involving the possession of a controlled substance shall, at the discretion of the court, be ineligible for any and can last up to one year and the individual shall be required to successfully complete an approved drug treatment program which includes periodic testing to ensure the individual remains drug free.
+Drug Possessors: Any individual who is convicted of any Federal or State offense involving the possession of a controlled substance shall, at the discretion of the court, be ineligible for any federal benefits for up to one year and the individual shall be required to successfully complete an approved drug treatment program which includes periodic testing to ensure the individual remains drug free.
+They can all be required to complete community service.
+Upon conviction of a second offense they shall be ineligible for all federal benefits for up to five years and may again require drug treatment program and community service.